Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Variations of Fay's formula

-\end{Pro} \begin{proof} The proof is similar to the proof of Proposition \ref{propJ}, but more involved.
-By symmetry, we may assume $l=g$.
-We again choose a local coordinate $t\colon U\to \mathbb{C}$ with $p_1\in U\subseteq X$, such that $v_j=f_{j}dt$ for some functions $f_j$ on $U$.
-The Wronskian determinant is locally given by
+\end{Proposition} \begin{proof} The proof is similar to the proof of Proposition \ref{propJ}, but more involved.
+As one can deduce the case $g=1$ directly from Proposition \ref{propJ}, we assume $g\ge 2$.
+By symmetry, we may also assume $l=g$.
+We will first prove the proposition for the special case $p_1=\dots=p_{g-1}$.